tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/11-functions-01/README.md

 10. Define a function `average` that calculates the average between two parameters and returns the average.

 11. Call the `average` function and assign to a variable `calculated_average`.
 Then print `calcualted_average`.

+---

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.